 - Nerve fascicles of the vagus nerve and the esophageal sympathetic plexus

 The esophagus has no serosa which makes it unique compared to the rest of the gastrointestinal tract.

 The three segments of the esophagus are supplied by various arteries.

-Lymph Discharge of the Esophagus
+Lymph Drainage of the Esophagus

 Innervation of the Esophagus